za-cheng/WildLight/README.md

 ```
 Camera and lighting parameters are stored in `cameras_sphere.npz ` with following key strings:
 - `world_mat_x`: $K_x[R_x|T_x]$ projection matrix from world coordinates to image coordinates
 - `scale_mat_x`: Sim(3) transformation matrix from object coordinates to world coordinates; we will only recover shape & material inside a unit sphere ROI in object coordinates.
-Usually this is identical accross all views.
+Usually this matrix is static accross all views.
 - `light_energy_x`: an RGB vector for flashlight intensity per view.
 If using a fixed power flashlight, this is set to $(1,1,1)$ for images under flashlight, or to $(0,0,0)$ for images without flashlight.
 - `max_intensity`: \[optional\] a scalar indicating maximum pixel density (e.g. 255 for 8-bit images), defaults to inf